Ciaodar/Ciaodar_SVE_ModPack_Sync/README.md

 Open steam settings and paste this right before the SMAPI start code:
 >  "C:\Program Files (x86)\Steam\steamapps\common\Stardew Valley\Mods\sync.bat" &&

-Then start game. all the syncronizations are made with main.
+Then you can start the game. all the synchronizations are made with master.

 ---
 I don't have git installed:
 -
-what are you doing here? go get installed from [the link](https://git-scm.com/download/win)
+what are you doing here? get installed from [the link](https://git-scm.com/download/win)